Scheme to Defraud

 Sealing Your Record and Disqualifying Offenses

-Any offense for “scheme to defraud” is on a list of disqualifying offenses that are ineligible under Florida law to be sealed.
+Scheme to defraud is a “crime of dishonesty” treated very seriously under Florida law, even for the misdemeanor version of the offense.
+Any offense for “scheme to defraud” is on a list of disqualifying offenses ineligible under Florida law to be sealed.
 Even if the court withholds adjudication and places you on probation for a scheme to defraud, you will never be eligible to seal your criminal record.

-Potential Punishment for Scheme to Defraud
+Punishments and Penalties for Scheme to Defraud Crimes

 Under Section 817.034(4)(a), the maximum punishment or penalty available under the Florida Organized Scheme to Defraud Statute depends on the amount of the loss: